 The disruptions in the SIEMENS GAMESA Group's supply chain, manufacturing operations, project execution and commercial activity that largely impacted the onshore activities within the Wind Turbines segment last fiscal year, were partially mitigated this fiscal year due to the above-mentioned implemented measures, together with an early warning system.
-Also, despite governmental regulations affected project execution in several regions with different levels of impact, the global impact for the SIEMENS GAMESA Group due to COVID-19, is within the expectations, as considered in the baseline for fiscal year 2021.
+Also, despite governmental regulations affected project execution in several regions, with different levels of impact, the global impact for the SIEMENS GAMESA Group due to COVID-19, is within what is expected, in line with the SIEMENS GAMESA Group's expectations and budget.